Pandemic brings smaller, subdued Memorial Day observances

 BILLINGS, Mont.
-(AP) — Americans settled for small processions and online tributes instead of parades Monday as they observed Memorial Day in the shadow of the cornavirus pandemic, which forced communities to honor the nation’s military dead with smaller, more subdued ceremonies that also remembered those lost to the virus.
+(AP) — Americans settled for small processions and online tributes instead of parades Monday as they observed Memorial Day in the shadow of the pandemic, which forced communities to honor the nation’s military dead with modest, more subdued ceremonies that also remembered those lost to the coronavirus.

-On the weekend that marked the unofficial start of summer, U.S. authorities warned beach-goers to heed social-distancing rules to avoid a resurgence of the disease that has infected 5.4 million people worldwide and killed over 345,000, including nearly 100,000 Americans, according to a tally by Johns Hopkins University.
+On the weekend that marked the unofficial start of summer, authorities warned people heading to beaches, parks or backyard barbecues to heed social-distancing rules to avoid a resurgence of the disease that has infected 5.4 million people worldwide and killed over 345,000, including nearly 100,000 Americans, according to a tally by Johns Hopkins University.

-Memorial Day commemorations were cancelled or toned down across the country.
+Memorial Day commemorations were canceled or toned down across the country.
 Veterans, along with nursing home residents, have made up a significant portion of those who died in the U.S. outbreak.

 “This is our freedom.
 This is our history.
 It’s what they fought for,” Groblebe said, briefly choking up with tears.
 “Anything that shows respect for it is all right with me.”

-Sharon Oakland, 78, placed mums on the grave of her father, also a Navy veteran in World War II.
+Sharon Oakland placed mums on the grave of her father, also a Navy veteran in World War II.
 She watched from a distance as the motorcycles rolled by.
 “What they’ve done is remarkable given what’s going on with the virus,” she said.

-“Even when the enemy is an invisible virus, or a microscopic germ, the sacrifices made are just as meaningful,” Windham said.
-The ceremony, which included readings, vocal performances and gunshots from a ceremonial rifle team, were filmed over a series of days last week and later edited together, Windham said.
+“Even when the enemy is an invisible virus or a microscopic germ, the sacrifices made are just as meaningful,” Windham said.
+The ceremony, which included readings, vocal performances and gunshots from a ceremonial rifle team, were filmed over a series of days last week and edited together, Windham said.

 In Chicago, a neighborhood group that’s been holding a parade for more than a half century also moved its event online, with video clips from previous years and messages from special guests, including veterans and Mayor Lori Lightfoot.
-In the suburb of Lisle, a convoy of vehicles from area fire departments and VFW posts drove silently through village streets in what officials said was a safe and unique way of observing the holiday.
+In the suburb of Lisle, a convoy of vehicles from fire departments and VFW posts drove silently through village streets.

-Fallen military members were honored in New York City with car convoys and small ceremonies rather than parades.
+Fallen military members were honored in New York City with car convoys and small ceremonies.

 “It’s something we’re upset about, but we understand,” said Raymond Aalbue, chairman of the United Military Veterans of Kings County, which usually puts on a parade in Brooklyn.
 There’s “no reason to put anybody in harm’s way,” he said, adding “it’s really cutting quick to the heart of all the veterans.”